A great event to walk off the Christmas celebrations, and to kick start your New Year fitness regime! Join our London Winter Walk.

-- Request your FREE Dementia UK t-shirt and PAW-some dog bandana
+- Request your free Dementia UK dog bandana

 I’ve just signed up – now what?

-The next step is to join the March Dog Walking Challenge Facebook Group.
-Once you’re in, you can register for your free t-shirt, set up your fundraiser, meet your fellow walkers and find out anything else you’d like to know about the challenge.
+The next step is to join the October Dog Walking Challenge Facebook Group.
+Once you’re in, you can register for your free dog bandana, set up your fundraiser, meet your fellow walkers and find out anything else you’d like to know about the challenge.

 How do I fundraise?

-Creating a Facebook fundraiser is the quickest and easiest way to raise money.
-Once you’re logged into Facebook, you can set one up in a few seconds by following this link.
+Creating a JustGiving page is the quickest and easiest way to raise money.

 Once you have created a fundraising page, be sure to share it with your family and friends via social media, text, email and WhatsApp.